Azerbaijan–Bosnia and Herzegovina relations

-Azerbaijan-Bosnia and Herzegovina relations refer to the bilateral relations between Azerbaijan and Bosnia and Herzegovina.
+The Azerbaijan–Bosnia and Herzegovina relations refer to the bilateral relations between Azerbaijan and Bosnia and Herzegovina.
 Azerbaijan has a diplomatic office in Sarajevo.
-Bosnia and Herzegovina has a non resident ambassador in Ankara, Turkey.
+Bosnia and Herzegovina has a non-resident ambassador in Ankara, Turkey, accredited to Azerbaijan.

 Cooperation is carried out in such areas as economy, education, culture, healthcare, investment, energy, tourism, telecommunications, infrastructure, pharmaceuticals, etc.

 Diplomatic relations

 The leader of diplomatic mission is Ismayil Jafarov.

 The representative of Bosnia and Herzegovina in Azerbaijan is Bakir Sadovich.